cocos-creator/docs-3d-deprecated/en/asset/load-assets.md

 }
 ```

-After adding it to a node, it looks like this in the **Property inspector**:
+After adding it to a node, it looks like this in the **Property Inspector**:

 ![asset-in-properties-null](load-assets/asset-in-inspector-null.jpg)